 The main differences are a few more characters, a new battle mode, and the ability to hold two items instead of one (like in Double Dash).

 There is this annoying setting called “Smart Steering” that basically causes the game to auto-correct your bad driving.
 Nice if you’re new to the game, not so good for advanced players.
-Having to turn Smart Steering off before every Grand Prix is a pain.
+Having to turn Smart Steering off every time I start the game is a pain.

 It’s worth it if you haven’t bought the original MarioKart 8 along with the bonus tracks, but if you have, you may want to save your money.